munificent/craftinginterpreters/book/a-virtual-machine.md

 </aside>

-We to do that process for every single instruction, every single time one is executed, so this is the most performance critical part of the entire virtual machine.
+We do that process for every single instruction, every single time one is executed, so this is the most performance critical part of the entire virtual machine.
 Programming language lore is filled with <span name="dispatch">clever</span> techniques to do bytecode dispatch efficiently,